 There were two brick and tile works.
-One Fence Wood, Meetinghouse Wood and Roebuck Wood are shown in 1761 and are likely to be Ancient Secondary Woodland.
-Ancient Secondary Woodlands are woods that existed before 1600.
+One Fence Wood, Meetinghouse Wood and Roebuck Wood are shown in 1761 and are likely to be Ancient Secondary Woodland, these are woods that existed before 1600.
 Meetinghouse and Roebuck Woods were separated by a Common in 1761 and there was another Common just north of Red Shute Hill.

-Hermitage's woods are very rich in birdlife and deer, mainly muntiak and roe, are regularly seen.
+Hermitage's woods are very rich in birds.
+Deer, mainly muntiak and roe, are regularly seen.
 Many of the paths have interest all the year round, with abundant spring flowers (please do not pick, it is illegal!), beautiful trees and autumn colours, butterflies and far reaching views